CLARIAH/datasets-vlo/README.md

 ```

 You can then tweak or add the configuration depending for your specific environment and
 needs.
-Make sure to check for changes in the bundled template when updating.
+Make sure to **check for changes in the bundled template when upgrading**.

 Note that some configuration overlays (see below) may need additional variables set.